CrossRef/event-data-event-bus/README.md

     ./run-mock.sh

 Note that the Mock image is built with a snapshot of the code, so must be rebuilt if the code changes.
-To run the mock based on current code:
+To run the mock based on current code, run `./run-mock-live.sh` as above.

-    ./run-mock-live.sh

 ## Manual Tests